 NGUYA, meaning strength, power and ability in Lingala, is an apt description of this chic African bow tie.
-Cooperative members love learning new patterns and eagerly await your feedback.
-We invite you to leave messages and photos at our Facebook page.

 The Ndako bag symbolizes the creation of our cooperative.
 Ndako, meaning house in Lingala, was the first model made by Mama Aroyo.

 MOBALI, meaning men in Lingala, is one of our feature products.
 We are thrilled to acquaint you with le nouveau spin on men's fashion.
 Spread the trend by wearing a MOBALI Tie and supporting economic development in Congo.